-‘Dark Side Of The Ring’ features former wrestler Dutch Mantell as the narrator.
+‘Dark Side Of The Ring’ season 1 features former wrestler Dutch Mantell as the narrator.
 He is an American professional wrestling manager, booker, and retired professional wrestler, widely recognized for his appearances in regional and independent circuits, as well as in World Championship Wrestling (WCW).
-He has also worked in the World Wrestling Federation (WWF) and as a booker for the World Wrestling Council (WWC), the International Wrestling Association, Total Nonstop Action Wrestling(TNA), Extreme Championship Wrestling (ECW), and Championship Wrestling from Florida.
+Season 2 is narrated by AEW wrestler Chris Jericho.
+Season 3, as and when it happens, might feature a new narrator or one of the above personalities making a comeback.

 The world of professional wrestling holds a very thin line between reality and illusion and wrestling fans have always asked this question to themselves: What really goes on behind the scenes?
 The actions behind the camera have always held more interest and intrigue than the events that we actually see onscreen.
 And this is what ‘Dark Side Of The Moon’ tries to answer.

 For example, incidents covered in the show include the unfortunate love story of Randy ‘Macho Man’ Savage and Miss Elizabeth, the controversial ‘Montreal Screwjob’ which stripped Bret Hart of his title, and the locker room altercation that led to the death of ‘Bruiser Body’ as he was preparing for a fight in San Juan, Puerto Rico.
 He died later from multiple stab wounds.